adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	.basket-productTitle {}
 	.basket-removeButton {}

+That was straight forward.

 ## Creating a second version of a module

-Now, let's say that during the checkout process there is a similar (but different) cut down version of the basket&mdash;perhaps it has a title of "Order Summary" as opposed to "Your Basket".
-Perhaps it doesn't have the capability to remove products.
+Now, let's say that during the checkout process there is a similar, cut-down version of the basket&mdash;perhaps it has a title of "Order Summary" as opposed to "Your Basket".
+And perhaps it doesn't have the capability to remove products.

+### Don't be tempted to reuse

-What you might be tempted to do, is to try and reuse the basket.
-But as we discussed in the chapter about Reuse, this is problematic for many reasons.
+You might be tempted to try and reuse the basket, but as we have learnt in the chapter about Reuse, this is problematic for many reasons.

-Additionally, your template or partial will require conditional logic within.
-The more condition you have, the more complicated it is to touch.
-And, whatever changes you make, might causes regression in *all* of the other places where it is used, making it hard to maintain.
+Additionally, your template or partial will require conditional logic to handle the differences.
+The more conditionality you have, the more complicated it is to touch.
+And, due to this conditionality, the changes you make to the template might cause regression in a condition you're not currently testing, making it harder to maintain.

-Following the principle of duplication, it would be highly advised to create a brand new module.
-In a recent project, we named the module `.orderSummary` although interestingly it *looks* very similar to the basket it was a different module and trying to reuse styles would have caused pain.
+### Duplicate duplicate duplicate

+*MaintainableCSS* of course, advises to duplicate the module instead.
+In a recent project, I named the new version `.orderSummary`.
+There was similarities but just a few differences was enough to duplicate instead of the pain of trying to reuse.

-Notice how with the code above we have ended up with Semantic naming and encapsulated styles making this very easy to maintain, upgrade or AB test as and when required without fear of regression elsewhere.
+Finally, notice how with the CSS above, we have ended up with Semantic naming and encapsulated styles, making this very easy to maintain, upgrade or AB test, as and when required without fear of regression elsewhere.